ryan4orce/fullstackbootcamp/lab_storage_configuration/lab_storage_configuration.rst

 Configure Storage Containers
 ............................

 **Containers** are software-defined, logical constructs for managing storage policy that greatly simplify storage management.
-Containers are similar to datastores in ESXi.
+Containers map to datastores in an ESXi environment.

 Let's use Prism Element to perform a basic container setup.